kman0001/tubesync-plex/README.md

 The script will:

 1. Update the repository (git fetch + reset to remote `main`).
 2. Create a Python virtual environment if missing.
 3. Install/update required Python packages.
 4. Run metadata sync using `tubesync-plex-metadata.py`.
 5. Optionally extract embedded subtitles and upload them to Plex if `subtitles=true`.
 6. Safely ignore non-extractable subtitle tracks with warning messages.
+7. Exit with an instruction if `config.json` is missing, prompting the user to fill it in.

 ## Cron Job Example